 Research suggests that corruption in France has become either more prevalent or that the existing levels of corruption have become more evident to the population over the past decade.

-A court has found former French president Nicholas Sarkozy guilty of corruption and influence peddling, an important reminder that established democracies and high peace societies are vulnerable to abuses of power, a factor that can destabilise peace.
+A court has found former French president Nicholas Sarkozy guilty of corruption and influence peddling.
+Clearly, this is an important reminder that established democracies and high peace societies are vulnerable to abuses of power, a factor that can destabilise peace.

 Low levels of corruption are integral to a peaceful society, according to IEP research.
-It’s a crucial factor that forms one of the eight pillars of Positive Peace, which is a data-derived peacebuilding framework showing what really underpins steady, secure and prosperous societies.
+It’s a crucial factor that forms one of the eight pillars of Positive Peace.
+The eight pillars of Positive Peace form a peacebuilding framework showing what underpins secure and prosperous societies.

 In the context of building peace, this pillar can enhance confidence and trust in institutions.
 It can also influence broader levels of stability.

 In societies with high levels of corruption, inefficient resource allocation often leads to a lack of funding for essential services and civil unrest.